fazi-gondal/gatsby-starter-netlify-cms/src/pages/blog/2023-11-29-match-assignment.md

   - math
   - Assignment
 ---
-# Match Assignment By Faizan.
+# Math Assignment By Faizan.

 The Marks of 40 Students may group frequency distribute also draw its Histogram and make its stem and leaf display.